 To clarify the meaning of the maximum PDU size usable by the client and the server, the modifications shown in Table 2 have been made.
 The xDLMS Initiate service uses these names for PDU sizes.

-Table 2 – Clarification of the meaning of PDU size for DLMS/COSEM
+Table 2 – Clarification of the meaning of PDU size for DLMS®/COSEM